vitest-dev/vitest/docs/advanced/api/vitest.md

 Execute test files without running test callbacks. `collect` returns unhandled errors and an array of [test modules](/advanced/api/test-module).
 It accepts string filters to match the test files - these are the same filters that [CLI supports](/guide/filtering#cli).

-This method resolves tests specifications based on the config `include`, `exclude`, `includeSource` values.
+This method resolves tests specifications based on the config `include`, `exclude`, and `includeSource` values.
 Read more at [`project.globTestFiles`](/advanced/api/test-project#globtestfiles).
 If `--changed` flag was specified, the list will be filtered to include only files that changed.

 ::: warning
 Note that Vitest doesn't use static analysis to collect tests.
 Vitest will run every test file in isolation, just like it runs regular tests.